 A blanking panel covers open areas within a data rack.
 This helps with airflow and reduces the consumption of energy from the CRAC units.

 What is the ideal temperature for a data center?

 The ideal temperature for a data center is between 68 and 71 degrees although many keep their data centers near 80 because of energy consumption.
-The reason many companies are unable to keep the temperature low is because of air flow which can be fix with a few minor adjustments.
-Having a professional air flow assessment completed is always ideal and shows you options of ways to decrease energy consumption.
+The reason many companies are unable to keep the temperature low is because of airflow which can be fixed with a few minor adjustments.
+Having a professional airflow assessment completed is always ideal and shows you options of ways to decrease energy consumption.

 Is there a power management device for data centers or commercial buildings?